Suprnova/Heavy-Iron-Bik-Converter/README.md

 # Supported games:

-* Battle for Bikini Bottom
+* SpongeBob SquarePants: Battle for Bikini Bottom
 * The SpongeBob SquarePants Movie
-* Night of 100 Frights
+* Scooby-Doo: Night of 100 Frights
 * The Incredibles
+* The Incredibles: Revenge of the Underminer

 # How to use:
 **You need to have RAD Video Tools installed on your computer for this tool to function correctly, download it [here](http://www.radgametools.com/down/Bink/RADTools.7z).**